Sign up to our Newsletter

 Your personal statement gives the admissions committee insight into how well you can write!
 Ensure you edit your work several times and don’t have any grammatical or punctuation errors that can limit the power of your words.

 Law schools also want to see that you’re equipped to handle and thrive in law school and a legal career.
-They want to see that you can overcome challenges, are highly self-motivated, resilient, persistent, and dedicated.
+They want to know that you can overcome challenges and are highly self-motivated, resilient, persistent, and dedicated.

 4. How Long Are Personal Statements?

-Most law school personal statements are around two pages long.
+Law school personal statements are usually 2-3 double-spaced pages or around 500-750 words long.

 5. Do Personal Statements Actually Matter?

 Yes!
 These statements are meant to capture your essence, not your academic potential.
-No other part of your law school application does this, so it’s extremely important.
+No other part of your law school application does this, so it’s vital.

 6. How Should I Start My Personal Statement?

 Your introductory line and paragraph should be the most interesting part of your personal statement.
-The best way to make this sentence unique and interesting is to use the climax of the experience you’ll be focusing on as your hook.
+The best way to make this sentence unique and interesting is to use the climax of the experience you’ll focus on as your hook.

 Final Thoughts

 Figuring out what to write in your personal statement is challenging.
-Students often either have no idea where to start, or have no idea how to condense all of their ideas into two pages.
+Students often have no idea where to start or how to condense their ideas into two pages.
+However, by reviewing what to avoid in your statement and the bad ones, you should better understand how to approach it.

 Schedule A Free Consultation